-As part of my NPQML we had to complete the age old difference between leadership vs management task.
+As part of my NPQML, we had to complete the age-old difference between leadership vs management tasks.
 These are my thoughts.
 The leaders project video we watched is no longer on Youtube so I have included this Ted Talk by Seth Godin where he explains the differences between leadership and management.

-A job with a Manager in the title is not seen as an aspirational job for those looking to develop their leadership role.
+A job with a Manager in the title is not seen as an aspirational job for those looking to develop their leadership role or skills.
 Aaron Tait hints that it does not conjure up the image of the charismatic go-getter portrayed in media.
-My Job title was Key Stage Manager, with a lot of administrative tasks attached but in the role I lead a team of teachers and support staff who need a leader to inspire their practice and a manager to ensure statutory tasks are allocated and completed.
+My Job title was Key Stage Manager, with a lot of administrative tasks attached but in the role, I lead a team of teachers and support staff who need a leader to inspire their practice and a manager to ensure statutory tasks are allocated and completed.
 Aspects of leadership are vital if we are to stop ticking boxes and begin improving our practice.
-Likewise improvement strategies without a managed framework will be less effective and may not be targeted at the right areas.
+Likewise, improvement strategies without a managed framework will be less effective and may not be targeted at the right areas.

-My definition of a leader is an inspirational force that determines momentum of a process.
+My definition of a leader is an inspirational force that determines the momentum of a process.

 A manager ensures support and direction are provided, allocated and used effectively.

-I have tried to avoid the negative connotations the Aaron Tait initially says can be attached to the title.
+I have tried to avoid the negative connotations that Aaron Tait initially says can be attached to the title.
 Although I don’t disagree with him on this.
-Unlike Aaron I think that a manager ensure the direction is maintained whilst the leader drives the team forward.
-This is probably a question of accountability which we did touch on during our face to face day.
+Unlike Aaron, I think that a manager ensures the direction is maintained whilst the leader drives the team forward.
+This is probably a question of accountability.
 As managers usually have the authority of a title and given tasks they must therefore be accountable for the results, you may or may not agree.
 Leaders can arise from anywhere in a hierarchy, often these are reluctant leaders, their authority only coming from their ability to inspire followers to meet a need or project, if that project fails whose fault is it?
 That of the manager tasked with, and usually paid to ensure its completion.
 Or the member of staff who led the team to an unsuccessful conclusion?
 If there is an ethos of support and innovation within the school the roles of manager and leader would be clearly defined.

 I manage and lead in equal amounts switching between the two many times a day.
-I also work as part of a leadership team whose members have differing strengths to mine.
-A team whose members compliment each others skills and support those areas others are weaker in will be much more effective than a team whose strengths are all in leadership or all in management.
+I also work as part of a leadership team whose members have differing strengths from mine.
+A team whose members complement each other’s skills and support those areas others are weaker will be much more effective than a team whose strengths are all in leadership or all in management.
 You can read more about my experience on our about us page.